MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-tutor.md

 tags: ai technology gpt language
 ---

-I have a passion for languages and am excited to learn Dutch and bits of other languages.
+I have a passion for languages and am excited to learn Dutch (in the Netherlands) and bits of other languages I encounter.
 I found AI tools like ChatGPT can make the learning process faster and more fun.
-So I am here to share my expertise so you can do that too.
+I decided to share my expertise here, so you can be equipped to do that too.

 ## Obstacles I encountered before AI